 It takes roughly three months to grow a marijuana clone to full maturity.
 When starting from seed, it can take even longer.
-After putting in that much time and labor throughout the growing process, the last thing a gardener wants to do is botch the harvest.
+After putting in that much time, labor, and money for fertilizers for cannabis growing throughout the growing process, the last thing a gardener wants to do is botch the harvest.
 After all, when and how a gardener harvests the marijuana crop will have a dramatic impact on the finished product’s flavor and overall quality.
 If a gardener is growing cannabis for more than personal use, the flavor and quality of the finished product will affect its marketability and profitability.

 Patience, patience, patience.
 It cannot be stressed enough.
 It is very easy to get overly excited as the marijuana plants reach the final stages of flowering.
 Many novice growers make the mistake of harvesting before the plants are actually ready.
 Many years ago, when I began cannabis gardening, I was guilty of making this common mistake.
 All I can advise is: be patient.
 In many cases a gardener’s patience will be rewarded in both an increase in yield and in quality.